 I’m angry at myself.
-I’ll likely miss out on my day at Ascot, as I can’t imagine hobbling around on these aluminum sticks.
+I’ll likely miss out on my day at Ascot, as I can’t imagine hobbling around on these aluminum sticks and one heeled shoe to match my adorable little hat.
 My Couch-to-5K plan is put on hold.
 So are my daily dog walks, which I enjoy nearly as much as Macy.
 I can’t run the vacuum, carry a laundry basket, scrub bathtubs, or..

 Ohhhhhhh….Cloud, meet silver lining.